pecknigel/learning-resources/about.md

 I thought it was a library?

 It’s all a portal.
 The educator portal is a portal within a portal.

-You’ll get used to me.

-Or not.
+The library is a portal.

+A portal to learning and new experiences.

 ## About Me